michaelbyrd/blackjack/README.md

-# Card Deck tests
+# Blackjack!

-This exercise is to help you learn how to write and pass tests.
+## To run Blackjack

+Navigate to the lib folder and run 'ruby -I. game.rb' on the command line.

 ## Usage

-To run the tests, run `rake` on the command line. `rake` is a Ruby program that executes tasks from a file called a `Rakefile`.
-It is often used by Ruby libraries to run tests and other tasks.
+To run the tests, run `rake` on the command line.
+Note that you must comment out the last two lines of game.rb to run the test

-## What to do

-Open `test/card_test.rb` and `lib/card.rb` in Atom.
-Go to the command line and run `rake`.
-You will see text about your tests failing.
-Change the `Card` class until your tests pass.
-Once your tests pass, uncomment the next test and make it pass.

-Repeat this for the `Deck` class and `test/deck_test.rb`.
+## Outstanding issues

+The betting system is currently on the honor system.
+It is up to the casino to keep track of outstanding debt.